indrekots/indrekots.github.io/_posts/2013-10-21-background-jobs-with-php-part-2.md

 <code>kill -3 PID</code>

-PID is a process identifier of a process.
-This is the number in the second column when running `ps -u`. the `-3` flag stops the process when the work has finished.
+PID is a process identifier.
+This is the number in the second column when running `ps -u`.
+The `-3` flag stops the process when the work has finished.
 To kill a process, use the `-9` flag.

 <code>kill -9 PID</code>

 ###Final thoughts

 This was a general overview on how to implement job queues with Redis and Resque.
-For more information on usage, one should view the php-resque [Github page](https://github.com/chrisboulton/php-resque "php-resque Github page").
+For more information on usage, visit php-resque [Github page](https://github.com/chrisboulton/php-resque "php-resque Github page").
 As it can be seen, manual work has to be done to create workers.
 It would be much more convenient if they were initiated automatically.
 A bash script is helpful.
 If you are using Composer, you could use hooks to initiate all the required workers.
 In addition, the stopping and killing of workers could be automated as well.

 During this 2 part series, only a few PHP background processing solutions were covered.
-But this doesn't mean there aren't any other viable solutions out there.
+But this doesn't mean there aren't any other options available.
 Do some research and find a solution that works for your specific problem.